lab-of-biochemai/DeepSeMS/model_construction.md

 | `--patience` | `int` | `10` | Early stopping patience (epochs without improvement). |
 | `--model_prefix` | `str` | `checkpoint` | Prefix for saved model files (e.g., `checkpoint0.ckpt`). |

-#### Step 3: Model Validation
+#### Step 3: Model Evaluation
 After completing the training process, you will obtain the customized model in the `./checkpoints/` folder.
-You can validate the model by running predictions on test data:
+You can evaluate the model by running predictions on test data:
 ```Bash
 python predict.py
 ```